Distributionally Preference Robust Optimization in Multi-Attribute Decision Making: Introduction

-The PRO models are also effectively extended to risk management problems from convex risk measures by \cite{delage2017minimizing,delage2022shortfall} to spectral coherent risk measures by \cite{wang2020robust}.
-These works deal with the issue that a decision maker may have several risk measures at hand but lacks complete information as to which one should be used for his/her decision making.
+The PRO models are also effectively extended to risk management problems from convex risk measures by Delage and Li \cite{delage2017minimizing,delage2022shortfall} to spectral coherent risk measures by Wang and Xu \cite{wang2020robust}.
+These works deal with the issue that a DM may have several risk measures at hand but lack complete information as to which one should be used for his/her decision-making.
 The authors propose various approaches for constructing the ambiguity set and demonstrate how to solve the resulting PRO models efficiently.
-More recently, \cite{li2021inverse} proposes an inverse optimization approach for solving preference robust optimization models when the decision maker's risk preference is obtained in a learning process.
+More recently, Li~\cite{li2021inverse} proposes an inverse optimization approach for solving PRO models when the DM's risk preference is obtained in a learning process.
+Most of these PRO models consider the worst-case preference.
+For decision-making with ambiguous utility functions, minimax regret is an alternative criterion.
+In the multi-attribute utility case, Boutilier et al.~\cite{boutilier2006constraint} seek decisions that achieve minimum worst-case regret, that is, regret experienced by a posteriori once the true utility function is revealed.
+Vayanos et al.~\cite{VMYDR20} consider the worst-case absolute regret to mitigate the conservatism of classical robust optimization (which maximizes worst-case utility).

-Like all stochastic optimization models, PRO models are also affected by perturbation of exogenous uncertainty data.
-This is particularly so when they are used in data driven problems where the underlying random data are potentially contaminated. \cite{guo_statistical_2020} investigate the issue from robust statistics point of view and derive conditions under which utility preference robust optimization models are statistically robust.
-The issue is also attended by \cite{wang2020robust} in the PRO model for spectral risk optimization problems.